liwj1020/CF_API/README.md

 ##Documentation
 See [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter/ssw_ibm_i) for details of the API's used.
+See [Carsten's Blog](https://apimymymy.wordpress.com/blog/) for a history of the API collection

 ## Important Notes
 * The code should compile using the setup script provided but is based on a naming convention which could be compromised.